What is Tummy Tuck Surgery?

 A tummy tuck, medically referred to as an abdominoplasty, is one of the most popular surgical cosmetic enhancement procedures available.
 One of the primary reasons for this is that tummy tuck surgery can successfully address a very common problem: lax abdominal muscles and the collection of excess skin in the abdomen.
 These conditions can affect both men and women, and it can be very frustrating for individuals who realize that a healthy diet and regular exercise seem to be ineffectual at resolving the issue.

 Tummy tuck surgery is a body contouring procedure for the abdomen and lateral waist.
-If you think you may need a tummy tuck, one of the important things to consider is whether there is loose skin in the abdomen area.
-If you do not have loose skin, usually a liposuction procedure can be done in an isolated fashion.
-If you have loose skin, a tummy tuck may be necessary to achieve a smooth, sleek, and flatter abdomen.
-Tummy tucks are generally necessary for women whose abdomens have stretched out due to pregnancies or individuals who have had significant weight losses resulting in excessive loose abdominal skin.
-Our board-certified plastic surgeon, Dr. David L. Durst, will meet with you for an initial consultation to talk about your goals help you determine whether tummy tuck surgery is the best option for your needs.
+If you think you may need a tummy tuck, one of the most important things to consider is whether there is loose skin in the abdomen area.
+If you do not have loose skin, a liposuction procedure can usually be done in an isolated fashion.
+However, if you have loose skin, a tummy tuck may be necessary to achieve a smooth, sleek, and flatter abdomen.
+Tummy tucks are generally necessary for women who experience a stretched abdomen due to pregnancy, or individuals who have had significant weight loss resulting in excessive loose abdominal skin.
+Our board-certified plastic surgeon, Dr. David L. Durst, will meet with you for an initial consultation to talk about your goals and help you determine whether tummy tuck surgery is the best option for your needs.